-A dog develops a chicken allergy when their immune system becomes overly sensitive to the ingredient.
+A dog develops a chicken allergy when its immune system becomes overly sensitive to the ingredient.
 The dog’s body begins to identify chicken as dangerous, and an allergic response is triggered every time your dog consumes it.

 Some dogs are genetically predisposed to food allergies, while others may develop them along the way.
-Even if your dog has been eating the same food for years, they could suddenly develop an allergy to one or more ingredients.
-The exact reason for this is not known, but we know that a dog has to be exposed to the offending food more than once for a sensitivity to develop.
+Even if your dog has been eating the same food for years, it could suddenly develop an allergy to one or more ingredients.
+The exact reason for this is not known, but we know that a dog has to be exposed to the offending food more than once for sensitivity to develop.

 Chicken Allergy Symptoms

 Any food allergy can cause extremely uncomfortable symptoms for your dog, including:

 Itching and scratching, especially around the rear end, feet, face, and ears

 Skin injuries, infections, or hair loss as a result of scratching

 If you see any of these symptoms, it’s time for a trip to the veterinarian.